aagooden/sonic_pi_songs/README.md

 Select "/songs.rb"

 ### To use the App:
+Plug NanoKontrol into USB
 Hit play button in Sonic Pi and follow console prompts.
+Use knobs and sliders to control Start, Stop, Volume, and Speed of playback.

 ### System Requirements:
 * Sonic Pi needs to be installed on your system.